Geometry: Transformation of the Plane

 What is Transformation

-A transformation in the plane is a function that maps points in the plane to other points in the plane.
-Put it another way, a function f that takes a point {a,b} and out put a point {c,d}.
+A transformation in the plane is a function that maps a point in the plane to another point in the plane, for all points in the plane (or a region).
+Put it another way, a function f that takes coordinate {a,b} and out put a point {c,d}.
 A transformation is also called a mapping or function.
 It is usually called transformation in geometry context.

 When doing a transformation in the plane, we start with a image in the plane.
 For example, lines, circles, curves, or any figure.
 The starting image is usually called pre-image, and the figure after transformation is called image.
 For example, suppose we start with a circle of radius 1 centered on the origin.
 Suppose our function is f[{x,y}]:={x+1,y+1}.
 Then, after the transformation, the image would be a circle of radius 1 centered on {1,1}.